Website privacy & cookie policy

 Your rights

-If changes need to be made to personal data, you should notify us as soon as possible, see “Contact Us” below.
-Under applicable Data Protection Laws, you have rights to:
+If changes need to be made to your personal data, you should notify us as soon as possible, see “Contact Us” below.
+You have rights, under applicable data protection laws, in relation to your personal data, which may include:

 You have the right to raise concerns to Elementis or to a supervisory authority about our processing of your personal data.
-If you wish to exercise any of the rights listed above or to raise a concern with us, please contact our Data Protection Officer at: dataprivacy[at]elementis.com or by writing to us at the address below, see “Contact Us”.
+If you wish to exercise any of the rights listed above or to raise a concern, please contact our Data Protection Officer at dataprivacy[at]elementis.com or by writing to us at the address below, see “Contact Us”.

 The applicable supervisory authority of Elementis is the Information Commissioner’s Office in the UK (www.ico.org.uk).